-When you're in New York City for the Westminster Kennel Club Dog Show, all the excitement and fun is going to work up your appetite.
-If you're not familiar with the area, finding a good place to eat can be a challenge; there are just so many options!
-But don't worry, we've got you covered courtesy of AKC President Dennis B. Sprung.
-Check out this list of some of the best eateries around…and enjoy.
+When you’re in New York City for the Westminster Kennel Club dog show, all the excitement and fun is going to work up your appetite.
+If you’re not familiar with the area, finding a good place to eat can be a challenge; there are just so many options!
+But don’t worry—we’ve got you covered courtesy of AKC President Dennis B. Sprung.
+Plan your visit with this list of some of the best eateries around the Big Apple, and enjoy!

-Still in first place and rated the #1 steakhouse in Manhattan by Zagat.
-The team of Benjamin Prelvukaj and Victor Dedushaj provide New York’s best steak or, if you prefer, excellent seafood.
-The atmosphere, service, and quality are all first class!
+A must visit!
+Still in first place on this list, and rated the No. 1 steakhouse in Manhattan.
+The team of Benjamin Prelvukaj, Ben Sinanaj, and Victor Dedushaj provide New York’s best steak—or, if you prefer, excellent seafood.
+The atmosphere, service, and quality are first class.
 Celebrities galore.
-It’s a must!
-For the best experience, try to be seated where Celebrity Waiter, Ricky, can take care of you.
+Best table in the house is No. 54.
+The great maître d’ Mario runs the restaurant with classical and warm precision.

-52 East 41st Street, between Madison and Park Avenue
+52 East 41st Street, between Madison and Park Avenues

 This beautiful East Midtown restaurant provides incredible seafood (as well as steaks) and is coupled with a limitless wine list.
-With a sophisticated ambiance that is friendly and makes you feel at home.
-Rated in the top 25 of Zagat New York City restaurants.
-Aaron Kraja, Maitre’D, is the greatest!
+It has a sophisticated ambiance that is friendly and makes you feel at home.
+Rated in the top 25 of Zagat New York City restaurants, maître d’s Alex Bogolli and Jay Dozza are the most caring professionals.
+Table No. 28 is perfect for people watching.

 158 East 48th Street, between Lexington and Third Avenues